All Episodes

 When did he know it?

-But then the next question becomes okay, is it wiretapping if they have access to the server of the Trump administration?
+But then the next question becomes: okay, is it wiretapping if they have access to the server of the Trump administration?

 It's kind of the same thing.

-It's it's surveillance on a opposition candidate.
+It's surveillance on an opposition candidate.

 So why don't we deal with that issue?

-Nobody no nobody said he no look, wiretap surveillance, whatever you want to call it, it happened.
+Look, wiretap, surveillance, whatever you want to call it, it happened.

-And John, you know, and that's the bottom line.
+And that's the bottom line.

 It doesn't really matter.

-Doesn't mean his attorney general didn't sign off on it, and doesn't mean they didn't glean information that they never should have gleaned, which would possibly make this bigger than Watergate by a thousand times, Jeff.
+And doesn't mean they didn't glean information that they never should have gleaned, which would possibly make this bigger than Watergate by a thousand times, Jeff.

-You know, Sean, uh this is semantics.
+You know, Sean, this is semantics.

 This is parsing a sentence.

-The bottom line is did people in this administration, the Obama administration know what was going on in the internals of Donald Trump's presidential campaign.
+The bottom line is: did people in this administration, the Obama administration, know what was going on in the internals of Donald Trump's presidential campaign?

 Did they surveil the Trump campaign?

-And clearly the answer is yes, they did.
+And clearly, the answer is yes, they did.

-So for the president to then sit there in office and read as we all have to believe he did, the New York Times and the Washington Post and see these stories repeatedly, he had to say to himself, hey, what's going on here?
+So for the president to then sit there in office and read, as we all have to believe he did, the New York Times and the Washington Post and see these stories repeatedly, he had to say to himself, hey, what's going on here?

-Now you can't impeach him, he's gone.
+Now, you can't impeach him.

 But this is a big deal.

-I'm sorry, we're well too down the path for that.
+We're well too down the path for that.

 Yeah, but Jeff, there's a huge difference.

-I mean you say semantics, but you know, when you go before a judge with a request for a FISA warrant, he or she is going to want extreme specifics and semantics do matter.
+I mean, you say semantics, but you know, when you go before a judge with a request for a FISA warrant, he or she is going to want extreme specifics, and semantics do matter.

-People who work within the Trump.
+People who work within the Trump area.

 That's the average.